-- 1. Drive the power unit slowly forward into the hitch arms of the attachment.
+- Drive the power unit slowly forward into the hitch arms of the attachment.
 Align the lift arms of the power unit with the attachment hitch arms by raising or lowering the front hitch and complete the engagement. - 2.
-Once completely engaged, move the front hitch latch lever to the locked position.
-The latch (A) must lock over the attachment's hitch arm pin (B).

-- 3. Engage the parking brake and shut off the engine. - 4.
+Once completely engaged, move the front hitch latch lever\ to the locked position.
+The latch (A) must lock over the attachment's hitch arm pin (B). - A B B - Engage the parking brake\ and shut off the engine. - 4.
 Wipe the hose ends clean and connect to the power unit's hydraulic quick couplers.
-If equipped, connect the hoses and the quick couplers so the colored indicators are paired together (red to red, etc.).
+If equipped, connect the hoses and the quick couplers so the colored indicators are paired together (red to red, etc.). - 5.
+Connect the electric plug to the power unit.